 To be eligible to attempt the WREB Anesthesia and/or Restorative Exam(s), candidates must meet one of the following requirements and provide the appropriate proof of qualification documentation:

-WREB requires completion of a restorative course from an ADA-accredited or CODA-accredited U.S. or Canadian dental hygiene schools or EFDA programs.
+WREB requires completion of a restorative course from a CODA-accredited U.S. or Canadian dental hygiene schools or EFDA programs.
 See EXCEPTIONS below.
 All exam candidates must provide proof of qualification verifying eligibility to attempt a WREB exam.
 (See See Application Process Proof of Qualification for acceptable forms of certification documentation.)

 EXCEPTIONS: The following states have approved restorative courses that are not offered at or through an accredited dental hygiene school or program.
 Be advised that these courses may not qualify for certification in any other state.
 Contact the state board or state designated licensing agency from which you are seeking licensure for their requirements.